Take full control of your AI Roleplay

 Shared sections used by both casual and advanced users

-Advanced sections primarily designed for advanced users
+Advanced sections primarily used by advanced users

-This approach allowed me to create simple, intuitive experiences in the shared sections so casual users could navigate them with ease, while reserving more complex, feature-rich tools for the sections dedicated to advanced users.
+This approach allowed me to create simple, intuitive experiences in the shared sections so casual users could navigate them with ease, while reserving more complex, feature rich tools for the sections dedicated to advanced users.

 User interface for Sessions and Session create